 Eczema is a disease which causes skin inflammation (dermatitis).
-Atopic Dermatitis is the most common form of them.
+It also comes in various forms, and Atopic Dermatitis is the most common form of them.

 Common Symptoms of Eczema

-Redness or rashes in the affected skin areas.
+- Redness or rashes in the affected skin areas

-Dry skin, which is often thickened in those areas that have been scratched by the patient.
+- Dry skin, which is often thickened in those areas that have been scratched by the patient.

-Lumps or blisters in affected parts.
+- Lumps or blisters in the affected parts

 Although any part of the body can be suffered with eczema, but it typically appears on wrists, hands, neck, upper chest, backs of knees and face.
 The worst effect of this illness is the intense itching that it causes, which further leads to the itching/scratching cycle.
 The continuous scratching leads to further damaging of the skin.
 Emotional stress can elivate it along with varied other internal and external chemical sensitivities and allergies.

-Food allergies and consumption of certain kind of foods ike gluten, dairy products, nuts, wheat and few others can increase eczema outbreaks.
-However, the symptoms and appearance of the skin in all these categories are same.
+Food allergies and consumption of certain kind of foods like gluten, dairy products, nuts, wheat and few others can increase eczema outbreaks.
+However, the symptoms and appearance of the affected skin in all these categories are same.
 Moreover, the classification system is far from perfect and it is often a difficult task to accurately say, what leads to eczema in any one person.

 Different Types of Eczema

 It is a chronic skin disease which is characterized by itchy, inflamed skin.
 Depending upon exposure to trigger or causative factors, these conditions may come and go.
-Different factors that may trigger atopic dermatitis are environmental, such as, molds, pollen, or pollutants; contact irritants like soaps, detergents, nickel, or perfumes; food allergies; or other allergies.
+Different factors that may trigger atopic dermatitis are, environmental such as, molds, pollen, or pollutants; contact irritants like soaps, detergents, nickel, or perfumes; food allergies; or other allergies.
 If this illness happens in infancy, then it is also known as infantile eczema.
 It has been found out that condition of atopic dermatitis tends to run in families and people who suffer with this often have a family history of some other allergic conditions, like, asthma, etc.

-Contact Eczema- It can be termed as localized reaction that includes redness, itching, and burning in areas where the skin come into contact of allergy-causing substance or with a general irritant, like acid, a cleaning agent, or other chemical.
+It can be termed as localized reaction that includes redness, itching, and burning in areas where the skin come into contact of allergy-causing substance or with a general irritant, like acid, a cleaning agent, or other chemical.
 Some of the examples of contact eczema are reactions to laundry detergents, soaps, nickel, cosmetics, fabrics, clothing, and perfume.
 As one person come into contact of vast number of substances, therefore, it becomes difficult to find out the factors which are responsible for contact dermatitis.
 Sometimes, it is called allergic contact eczema, if the trigger is an allergen, otherwise, irritant contact eczema, if the trigger is an irritant.
 Those persons who have a history of allergies have high chances to develop contact eczema.

 Its symptoms include yellowish, oily, scaly patches of skin on the scalp, face and occasionally on other body parts.
 In infants, dandruff and cradle cap are examples of seborrheic eczema.
 Seborrheic eczema tends to run in families.
 There are many factors which may cause seborrheic eczema, like emotional stress, oily skin, infrequent shampooing and varied other weather conditions, etc.